-Sinking fund acts as a protection against default risk.
-The company sets aside money regularly when the bond is created, or a loan is taken, and this ensures the investors or creditors that chances of default are low.
+A sinking fund acts as a protection against default risk.
+The company sets aside money regularly when the bond is created or a loan is taken, and this ensures the investors or creditors that the chances of default are low.
 Also, when the fund is created, the companies pay off part of the debt every year, and hence the sum owed at maturity will be lower.

 A company’s financial situation is never certain.
 Even when the company is not doing financially well, the sinking fund will ensure the company’s ability to buy back bonds or pay off debt is not hampered.
 It enables a company to retain stable finances.

-A sinking fund is a fund set up by companies for a specific purpose.
-When a sinking fund is set up, the company periodically transfers money into it.
+It is a fund set up by companies for a specific purpose.
+When this fund is set up, the company periodically transfers money into it.
 The main purpose of this fund is to lessen the risk of being short on cash when the debt or bond matures.
 Through these funds, the company pays a portion of debt each year.
 This reduces the final payout when the bond or debt matures.

 Key Takeaways on Sinking Fund